SPYBOT-SE/Spybot-Doc/SRS.md

 We wrote in [this](https://spybotreloaded.wordpress.com/2020/10/11/week-2-setup-and-technologies/) blog post about our tools

 #### 3.7.4 Supported Platforms
-All mobilephones with android version 7.0 or hihger
+All mobilephones with android version 7.0 or higher

 ### 3.8 Online User Documentation and Help System Requirements
 not applicable (n/a)